-There are no approved therapies for EoE.
-Currently, patients are forced to control their diet and rely on steroid treatments that target the inflammatory pathway after the immune system has been overactivated, limiting their efficacy.
+Often, patients are forced to control their diet and rely on steroid treatments that target the inflammatory pathway after the immune system has been overactivated, limiting their efficacy.

-Treatments prescribed by physicians lead to chronic exposure due to frequent dosing and long pharmacokinetic characteristics resulting in suppression of the immune system, putting patients at risk of severe life-threatening side effects.
+Steroid treatments prescribed by physicians lead to chronic exposure due to frequent dosing and long pharmacokinetic characteristics resulting in suppression of the immune system, putting patients at risk of severe life-threatening side effects.
 Frequently administered oral therapies can also lead to poor compliance.